What is a Healthcare Virtual Assistant?

-Not to be confused with an AI (artificial intelligence) virtual medical assistant which is designed to automate tasks, a healthcare virtual assistant, health virtual assistant, or medical virtual assistant, is a person who helps with administrative and customer support tasks such as online appointment setting, customer engagement, and so on.
+Not to be confused with an AI (artificial intelligence) virtual medical assistant which is designed to automate tasks, a healthcare or telehealth virtual assistant, health virtual assistant, or medical virtual assistant, is a person who helps with administrative and customer support tasks such as online appointment setting, customer engagement, and so on.

 A virtual health assistant is an excellent budget-friendly way to supplement your in-house medical team.
 With a healthcare VA, you can free yourself and your in-house team from tedious administrative duties and focus on what really matters most — providing first-rate healthcare and medical services to your patients.

 Even while working from home, a virtual assistant in healthcare can provide a massive improvement in the overall experience of your patients.
 Some telehealth VAs can engage your customers by answering their questions or proactively offering their help.
 A healthcare home-based virtual assistant can also remove the burden from your in-house staff, so wait times for your patients will be drastically reduced.

 Some healthcare VAs also have nursing backgrounds and HIPAA training.
 Because of their medical background, nurses who work as healthcare virtual assistants can assist medical professionals even further by doing specialized tasks such as live in-room charting or medical transcription.